 Their house is on roughly ½ acre of land - which is not enough to grow ample food for the large family.
 Therefore they are forced to rent land in order to grow crops for home consumption.
 Paul’s aunt takes care of the family single handedly without support from her husband who expresses little interest in the family.
 She works incredibly hard to support all of the children under her roof.
 She worries that Paul would be orphaned if something were to happen to her as he is not a biological child.
 She is also guilt ridden because the other children feel slighted when she gives Paul the necessary support to go to school, and they are chased away from school for insufficient dues.

-Trail Run Adventures are so pleased to announce that we have fully sponsored Paul and he begins school this week.
+Trail Run Adventures are so pleased to announce that we have fully sponsored Paul and he begins school thanks to your support.

 6 year-old Laban is the cousin of our youngest star on the 2014 Tour of Light, Jackie Nambejja.
 He lives with his father, aunt, brother, cousin and grandmother.
 Sadly, his father is an alcoholic and does not care much for his two sons.
 Both of the children are school-going age, but are not in school.
 The family is living in absolute poverty and they at times have only one meal a day.
 For the past few months, they have depended on food that was donated to them.
 Laban’s elderly grandmother does not have any source of income and is too weak to work.
 His weak and sickly aunt is able to do some casual labor for income.
 The family also has a small piece of land where they practice subsistence farming and raise pigs.

-Trail Run Adventures are so pleased to announce that we have fully sponsored Laban and he also begins school this week.
+Trail Run Adventures are so pleased to announce that we have fully sponsored Laban and he also begins school thanks to your support.